New parking times and meters are coming to downtown

 A resolution on parking matters will be presented to council at May 11th’s meeting along with the meter contract.

-If you would like to see the full plan for the project and other details, click here.
+If you would like to see the full plan for the project and other details, including new parking rates, click here.